Climate and Average Weather Year Round in Roseville California, United States

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.5 months, from May 10 to August 24, with an average daily incident shortwave energy per square meter above 7.2 kWh.
-The brightest day of the year is June 27, with an average of 8.4 kWh.
+The brightest month of the year in Roseville is July, with an average of 8.3 kWh.

 The darker period of the year lasts for 3.6 months, from November 2 to February 20, with an average daily incident shortwave energy per square meter below 3.3 kWh.
-The darkest day of the year is December 20, with an average of 2.0 kWh.
+The darkest month of the year in Roseville is December, with an average of 2.1 kWh.

 For the purposes of this report, the geographical coordinates of Roseville are 38.752 deg latitude, -121.288 deg longitude, and 167 ft elevation.